metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 4. If you don't use password manager with virtual keyboard only, then your accounts and passwords are not safe.

-As you can see, no mention anti-virus, anti-spyware, firewall, VPN or any kind of similar "security software", because, if you strictly follow these 4 rules then most likely you don't need anything else.
+As you can see, no mention of anti-virus, anti-spyware, firewall, VPN or any kind of similar "security software", because, if you strictly follow these 4 rules then most likely you don't need anything else.